leesei/leesei.github.io/src/content/post/computers.md

 ## Acer Swift Edge 16

-> the screen detached from A panel and shows artifacts
+> display panel detached from A panel and shows artifacts after one year of use 😭

 - 2024-06
 - 1.17kg